Parmesh-Yadav/BTP/README.md

 ## Output

 The notebooks generate responses from the LLM and evaluate its performance on a set of test cases.
-The results are also saved to CSV files (`hearsay_results.csv`, `scalr_results.csv`, `reasoning_casuality_results.csv`) for further analysis.
+The results are also saved to CSV files (`Final_Files/hearsay_results.csv`, `Final_Files/scalr_results.csv`, `Final_Files/reasoning_casuality_results.csv`) for further analysis.

 ## Note

 The code is provided as a starting point and may need to be adjusted depending on your specific requirements and the chosen LLM.
-Make sure to read the comments in the notebooks for guidance on how to modify the code. content_copy
+Make sure to read the comments in the notebooks for guidance on how to modify the code.
-Use code with caution.

-This README explains how to run the code, including dependencies and configuration, and provides a brief overview of the project's functionality and output.
-Remember to replace the placeholders with your actual file paths and API keys before running the code.